David Peterson: Liberal leader

 Peterson worked to pay off the party's debt from the 1981 election and accomplished that by the end of the year and was working on long-term debt.
 Peterson performed well as opposition leader and was popular in the press.
 The party started to use him as a label rather than 'Liberal' referring to 'David Peterson's Ontario'.
 A by-election loss to the NDP was attributed to dislike of Federal Liberals.
 In 1984, a Liberal backbencher, J. Earl McEwen crossed the floor to join the Tories.
+In 1984, four of the party's senior MPPs quit provincial politics to run for the federal Liberal government led by John Turner, who had just won the party leadership to succeed a retiring Pierre Trudeau as Prime Minister; ending up the federal Liberals' support collapsed and they were badly defeated in the election by Brian Mulroney.
 Polling in late 1984 showed Peterson's Liberals consistently trailing behind the Progressive Conservatives.
 Premier Davis still polled as the most popular leader.

 Peterson's fortunes improved when Davis retired as leader of the Progressive Conservative Party in early 1985.
 His successor, Frank Miller, took the party further to the right, and was unable to convince the electorate of his leadership abilities.
 Though Miller's Tories began the election in 1985 with a significant lead, Peterson's Liberals gradually increased their support throughout the campaign.
+Peterson frequently campaigned in his red jogging suit and projected the image of a younger urban leader, contrasting with Miller who was increasingly seen as too old and rural.
 To the surprise of many, Peterson won a narrow plurality of the popular vote.
 However, at the time rural areas were still slightly over represented in the Legislative Assembly.
 As a result, the Liberals won 48 seats, while the Progressive Conservatives 52 which was enough for a minority government.

 Shortly after the election, NDP leader Bob Rae called Peterson to negotiate.
 Rae also initiated talks with Premier Miller but the talks with the Liberals proved more fruitful.
 Rae and Peterson signed a "Liberal-NDP Accord" in which the NDP agreed to support a Liberal government in office for two years.
 The Liberals, in turn, agreed to implement some policies favoured by the NDP.
 Rae wanted to have a coalition with representation in cabinet but Peterson indicated that he would not accept a coalition.
+To make sure the public would not misconstrue the agreement as a coalition, Peterson made sure that there would be no photos of him and Rae signing the agreement.